Admission Requirements for New Students

 Placement testing is available in alternate formats.
 To request special accommodations for testing, contact the Director of Student Development on the Conway Campus or the Counselor on the Grand Strand or Georgetown Campus.

-There is a five-year time limit on acceptance of placement test scores.
+There is a three-year time limit on acceptance of placement test scores.

 3. Submit high school transcript(s).
 Applicants should request final official high school transcript or GED scores be forwarded to the HGTC Admissions Office.
 The Admissions Office will consider Multiple Measures for placement and will review high school transcripts/GED Scores during the enrollment process.
 High School/GED performance will be used by advisors to appropriately place students into courses.